Welcome to Peru

 - Family travel to Peru is very popular.
 Peru has excellent attractions for children.
-Some of our favourites include the ChocoMuseo and Pottery making in Urubamba.
-Quite a bit of Peru is at high elevations, so be aware of altitude sickness symptoms and be prepared to take it slow when it areas of high altitude.
-For example; Cusco and Puno are at very high altitudes, so spending some time acclimating in the lower Sacred Valley and Machu Picchu can help limit the chance of being affected.
+Some of our favorites include the ChocoMuseo and Pottery making in Urubamba.
+Quite a bit of Peru is at high elevations, so be aware of altitude sickness symptoms and be prepared to take it slow when in areas of high altitude.
+For example, Cusco and Puno are at very high altitudes, so spending some time acclimating in the lower Sacred Valley and Machu Picchu can help limit the chance of being affected.

 All the best of Family Travel in Peru

 Travel in Peru is life-changing.
 Whether you are visiting the country to explore the mysteries of Machu Picchu or exploring deeper in Peru at unforgettable destinations such as Colca Canyon, Lake Titicaca, or the Amazon Rainforest, there is an adventure […]